-- 13. 'Accountable higher management functions' includes any accountable function that is an Authority controlled function that is a significant influence function.
-Significant influence functions include the following controlled functions: CF1 (Director), CF3 (Chief Executive), CF10 (Compliance Oversight) and CF11 (Money Laundering Reporting). - 14.
-APER 3.1.8AG2 provides, in relation to applying Statements of Principle 5 to 7, that the nature, scale and complexity of the business under management and the role and responsibility of the individual performing an accountable higher management function within the [APER employer (in place from 7 December 2020, previously "the firm"] will be relevant in assessing whether an approved person's conduct was reasonable. - 15.
-APER 3.3.1G states that in determining whether or not the conduct of an approved person performing an accountable [significant-influence until 6 March 2016] or [higher management (in place from 7 March 2016)] function complies with Statements of Principle 5 to 7, the following are factors which, in the opinion of the Authority, are to be taken into account: - (1) whether he exercised reasonable care when considering the information available to him; - (2) whether he reached a reasonable conclusion which he acted on; - (3) the nature, scale and complexity of the [APER employer's] (in place from 7 December 2020, previously "the firm's") business; - (4) their role and responsibility as an approved person performing an accountable [significant-influence (in place until 6 March 2016)] or [higher management (in place from 7 March 2016)] function; and
+- 14. 'Accountable higher management functions' includes any accountable function that is an Authority controlled function that is a significant influence function.
+Significant influence functions include the following controlled functions: CF1 (Director), CF3 (Chief Executive), CF10 (Compliance Oversight) and CF11 (Money Laundering Reporting). - 15.
+APER 3.1.8AG provides, in relation to applying Statements of Principle 5 to 7, that the nature, scale and complexity of the business under management and the role and responsibility of the individual performing an accountable higher management function within the [APER employer (in place from 7 December 2020, previously "the firm"] will be relevant in assessing whether an approved person's conduct was reasonable. - 16.
+APER 3.3.1G states that in determining whether or not the conduct of an approved person performing an accountable [significant-influence until 6 March 2016] or [higher management (in place from 7 March 2016)] function complies with Statements of Principle 5 to 7, the following are factors which, in the opinion of the Authority, are to be taken into account:

-$^{^{2}}$ This and each of the following APER sections were designated "E" until 6 March 2016.
+&lt;sup>2 This and each of the following APER sections were designated "E" until 6 March 2016.